Bruce The Elf

 2 large buttons

-Water container(at least 6 emptied yogurt containers with lids), paint tray(with lots of compartments) for your mixed paint, plastic wrap, a flat tray (11"X14"or larger)(an old cookie bake tray is wonderful), black or white garbage bags, sponges, plastic gloves, masking tape, a retractable sharp blade, scissors, rotary cutter, cutting mat, paper towels or cloth rags if you rather, pencil, pen, fabric markers, sketch book or journal, your perferred hand-sewing gear * bring what you are used to and a kneaded eraser.
+Water container(at least 6 emptied yogurt containers with lids), paint tray(with lots of compartments) for your mixed paint, plastic wrap, a flat tray (11" X 14"or larger)(an old cookie bake tray is wonderful), black or white garbage bags, sponges, plastic gloves, masking tape, a retractable sharp blade, scissors, rotary cutter, cutting mat, paper towels or cloth rags if you rather, pencil, pen, fabric markers, sketch book or journal, your preferred hand-sewing gear * bring what you are used to and a kneaded eraser.
 Plus your camera.

-2. Drawing From the Beginning
+2. Drawing From The Beginning

 Where can the creative juices take us when we explore the world of drawing for the absolute pleasure of it?